 Best Way to Incorporate Smoke Bombs with Your Photos

-There are so many different props to use, but i'll outline my two favorite.
+There are so many different props and ways you can use smoke bombs for your smoke bomb photography sessions, but i'll outline my two favorite.

 - A carved pumpkin, in which you'll drop the smoke bomb into.
 These pictures turn out AMAZING and can be used in so many different ways.
 Whether the subject is holding it in front of their face so it looks like their head, or it's simply on the ground - a smoking pumpkin is something you must-try.